Stephanie L. Tangstephanie@kogutwilson.com

 As a partner in the firm, Stephanie Tang represents individuals in all aspects of family and matrimonial law proceedings.
 She strives to provide personalized attention to all of her clients and walk them through each step of the litigation or settlement process.
 Her effective communication and organizational skills help clients feel comfortable and prepared through one of the most stressful times of their lives.
-As a certified mediator and Associate with the Collaborative Law Institute of Illinois, Stephanie is able to offer clients an alternative to resolve their divorce outside of the courtroom.
+As a certified mediator and Fellow with the Collaborative Divorce Illinois, Stephanie is able to offer clients alternative processes to resolve their divorce outside of the courtroom.
 Stephanie is also a Certified Financial Litigator with the American Academy for Certified Financial Litigators, uniquely positioning herself to assist clients with complex financial issues.

-- Impact Makers Radio – Click here to listen to the interview!
+- Impact Makers Radio – “Let’s Talk Divorce!”